 \section{Abstract}

-We characterize Hilbert polynomials that give rise to Hilbert schemes with two Borel fixed points and determine when the associated Hilbert schemes or its irreducible components are non-singular.
-More generally, we show that the Hilbert scheme is reduced and has at most two irreducible components.
-By describing the singularities in a neighbourhood of the borel fixed points, we prove that the irreducible components are Cohen-Macaulay and normal.
-We end by giving many examples of Hilbert schemes with three Borel fixed points.
+We characterize Hilbert polynomials that give rise to Hilbert schemes with two Borel-fixed points and determine when the associated Hilbert schemes or their irreducible components are smooth.
+In particular, we show that the Hilbert scheme is reduced and has at most two irreducible components.
+By describing the singularities in a neighbourhood of the Borel-fixed points, we prove that the irreducible components are Cohen-Macaulay and normal.
+We end by giving many examples of Hilbert schemes with three Borel-fixed points.